 - An increase in energy conservation through shading of air conditioning equipment and school buildings

-Educational institutions, parent-teacher organizations, community tree volunteer groups and neighborhood associations are eligible for funding.
-A working relationship with a local GFC Forester must be established prior to application and be maintained during all project phases.
-Partnerships with school officials, the parent-teacher organization, local tree board/ nonprofit, a volunteer landscape architect, a local nursery and/or a corporate sponsor are strongly encouraged.
-Applicants must, at the time of grant award, be able to demonstrate that it can contribute the required cash and/or in-kind match.
+Educational institutions, parent-teacher organizations, community tree volunteer groups, and neighborhood associations are eligible for funding.
+A working relationship with a local GFC Forester must be established before application and maintained during all project phases.
+Partnerships with school officials, the parent-teacher organization, a local tree board/ nonprofit, a volunteer landscape architect, a local nursery, and/or a corporate sponsor are strongly encouraged.
+At the time of grant award, applicants must demonstrate that they can contribute the required cash and/or in-kind match.

-Making the Shade Grant Program funds, which are provided through the Urban and Community Forestry grant program, will be awarded on a competitive basis.
+Making the Shade Grant Program funds are provided through the Urban and Community Forestry grant program.
 The maximum amount of the award is $5,000.
-Funding is for projects or activities not otherwise currently funded, and cannot be used to substitute for existing funds.
-Funding is not available for entertainment, food and beverages, computers, or purchase of equipment.
-The Georgia Forestry Commission reserves the right to reject any and all proposals or to approve partial funding for any and all proposals.
+Funding is for projects or activities not otherwise currently funded and cannot be used to substitute for existing funds.
+Funding is unavailable for entertainment, food and beverages, computers, or equipment purchases.
+The Georgia Forestry Commission reserves the right to reject all proposals or to approve partial funding for all proposals.

 Assistance provided by Federal employees or Georgia Forestry Commission staff may not be claimed as part of the match.

-Funds expended prior to the date of the grant agreement cannot be used as match.
-Funds expended for entertainment, food and beverages, computers, or purchase of equipment can not be used as match.
+Funds expended before the grant agreement date cannot be used as a match.
+Funds expended for entertainment, food and beverages, computers, or equipment purchases can not be used as a match.
 Documentation of all matching funds must be provided before reimbursement of the grant award will be issued.

-Approved projects can begin only after a grant agreement is signed by the grantee and the State Forester.
+Approved projects can begin only after the grantee and the State Forester sign a grant agreement.
 The recipient has one year to complete the project.

-A final report is required of the grantee at completion of the project.
+A final report is required of the grantee after the project.

-Payments will be made upon project completion and review of the Final Report, or according to a payment schedule agreed to in advance.
-The Georgia Forestry Commission reserves the right to make partial payments subject to completion of scheduled milestones.
+Payments will be made upon project completion and review of the Final Report or according to a payment schedule agreed to in advance.
+The Georgia Forestry Commission reserves the right to make partial payments subject to the completion of scheduled milestones.

 Eligible Projects must meet program objectives.
-The Making the Shade program is intended to support new initiatives, programs, projects or activities not currently being funded through other sources.
-Making the Shade is not intended for the purpose of beautification tree plantings.
+The Making the Shade program is intended to support new initiatives, programs, projects, or activities not currently being funded through other sources.
+Making the Shade is not intended for the beautification of tree plantings.

-A copy of the completed application must be submitted to the SCFP forester and also by e-mail or mail to:
+A copy of the completed application must be submitted to the U&CF forester and also by e-mail or mail to:

 Making the Shade Program